urwithajit9/ClaMP/README.md

 	- Features (55)	: Raw Features(55)

 # Scripts files
+  Note: For many purposes the [pefile](https://github.com/erocarrera/pefile) have been used.
+    I want to thank Ero Carrera for creating the great tool **pefile**.

 1. **move_duplicate_files.py**
       This python script will move the duplicates files based on their MD5 and will give file information report as CSV file. ( Look into script header for detail working)